The relatives, friends and siblings of the world that you see,

 The self-restraints and discipline include mastery over mind and physical senses,

 that is harmful to Spiritual Progress.
-Thus, with mastery over the mind, one gives
+Thus, with mastery over the mind (through constant Shabad-Vichaar), one gives

 Unselfishness and Bhagti are the two rivers.
 In between these rivers is

-the shore of the Divinity or the Joti-Svaroopa.
+the shore of the Divinity or Mool.
 We are urged to endeavor to make that place

-our Home.
-For all humble servants of the Timeless Being search for the way to
+our Permanent Home.
+For all humble servants of the Timeless Parmeshar search for the way to

 get to that Incomparable Place!
 At that Place there is no time, no birth or death,